danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 * Also, there just isn't a single LTS kernel.
-Even upstream has multiple, plus every distro has their own flavour, plus customers love to grow their own varieté trees too.
+Even upstream has multiple, plus every distro has their own flavour, plus customers love to grow their own variety trees too.
 Often they're not even coordinated on the same upstream release.
 Cheapest way to support this entire madness is to completely ignore upstream and just write your own subsystem.
 Or at least not use any of the helper libraries provided by kernel subsystems, completely defeating the